 2. Engage, Document, and Analyze

 Funnel hacking doesn’t mean just browsing through your competitors’ websites, landing pages, and content.
 You want to know what they do and analyze why they do that.
-For example, it can be why they put the button there, why is the message like that, or even the color and layout of the image.
+For example, it can be why they put the button there, why is the message like that, or even the colour and layout of the image.

 You would want to create a folder and take screenshots of what they did.
 Categorize those accordingly making sure you truly know what they do and why they do it.